EdWire/DevOps/README.md

   - Select "Secret Management" template
   - Add "permissions to the Azure AD Security Group
 - Go to the Synapse Workspace - Manage - Access Control
-  - Add "Storage Blob Data Contributor" permissions to the Azure AD Security Group
+  - Add "Synapse Administrator" permissions to the Azure AD Security Group

 ### If the setup script fails